gvwilson/sensibleadventures/wrestler/wrestler.md

 ---

-*It was the summer of Saknus's fourth year that he destroyed us.
+*It was the summer of Saknus's fourth year when he destroyed us.
 When the sun was so strong that it shone all night the Anuat gathered to trade, and to arrange marriages and welcome new shamans.
-There was much singing and dancing, and many games as young men tried to impress sceptical fathers and giggling girls.
-Walks-In-Storm, my brother, easily beat the other men in the game of spear-throwing and in running.
-I did not compete; I was preparing to receive the scars of a shaman.*
+There was singing and dancing, and many games as young men and women tried to impress sceptical mothers and fathers.
+My brother Walks-In-Storm easily beat the other men in spear-throwing and running.*

+*I did not compete.
+I was preparing to receive the scars of a shaman.
-*"It will be sad," I said to Saknus one day.
+"It will be sad," I said to Saknus.
 "You have no ghosts to wrestle.
 You will never be a shaman."*

 *He smiled.
-After four years, he still showed his teeth when he did this.
+After four years he still showed his teeth when he did this.
 "Perhaps I will find another way, Holds-On-Too-Long," he said.
 "The stars are such as they have not been in many years.
-Perhaps I know another way."
-And then he laughed at his joke, and I laughed with him.*
+Perhaps I can find another way."
+And then he laughed and I laughed with him, for what did the stars have to do with magic?*

-*I went out the next morning across the tundra with my father and two other shamans.
-Things were done, and words spoken, and I returned that evening with three long cuts on each cheek, and a tooth from my grandmother's grandfather.
-The magic binding his spirit to that piece of bone had faded so much that my father would have broken it and buried the pieces, to give the old man his final peace, had I not needed a spirit with which to begin practising real wrestling.*
+*I went out the next morning across the tundra with my mother and two other shamans.
+Things were done and words were spoken, and I returned that evening with three long cuts on each cheek and a tooth from my grandmother's father on a thong around my neck.
+The part of him still bound to it had faded so much that my mother would have cracked it in two and burned the pieces if I had not needed a spirit to practice with.*

-*We found people gathered around the field in the center of the camp.
+*We came back to find people gathered around the field in the center of the camp.
-"The monster is going to show us a new game," my brother told me, scowling.
-On the field Saknus had drawn a great, complicated pattern with sand, a star with five points and many circles inside and out, with a torch at each point.
-He waved to us and smiled, and then raised his arm into the air.*
+"The monster is going to show us a new game," my brother said, scowling.*

+*Saknus had drawn a great, complicated pattern on the field with sand, a star with five points enclosed in a circle.
+Strange symbols filled the star, and torch stakes stood at each of its points.*

+*He waved to us and smiled,
+and then raised his arm into the air.
-*Suddenly his hand was covered with flame.
-The people oohed and aahed around us as Saknus brought his hand down to each of the torches in turn.*
+Suddenly his hand was covered with flame.*

+*People oohed and aahed around us as Saknus lit each of the torches in turn.
-*"You said he could not wrestle," Walks-In-Storm accused my father.
 "How does he do this?"
+Walks-In-Storm said accusingly to our mother.
+"You said he could not wrestle."
-My father shook his head.*
+My mother shook her head.*

 *All the torches were lit.
-Saknus let the fire flicker out on his hand, closed his eyes, and let hell loose upon us.*
+The fire flickered out on Saknus's hand.
+He closed his eyes and let hell loose upon us.*

 *My uncle was standing beside me.
 He screamed and fell to the ground, clawing at his throat.
-I saw a dim form sitting astride him, one with too many arms and smoking holes for eyes, strangling him.
-There were more screams around me.*
+I saw a dim form sitting astride him, strangling him with its four hands while smoke poured from its eyes.*

+*"He's killing us!" my brother shouted as other shamans vomited blood or simply collapsed, their backs broken.
-*"He's killing us!" my brother shouted, and threw his spear.
-It flew straight, then faltered and fell to the earth outside Saknus's circle.
+He threw his spear.
+It flew straight,
+but faltered and fell to the earth outside Saknus's circle.*

-People ran from the field as shaman after shaman fell to the ground.*
+*People ran from the field.
+I did not.

-*I did not flee.
-Sworn only that day, I was still a shaman.
-I called the one ancestor I had, as the other shamans called all their ancestors, but none could batter through the wall Saknus had created.
-Finally the other shamans and many hunters of our people lay dead on the field.*
+Sworn only that day,
+I was still a shaman.
+I called the one ancestor I had, as the other shamans called those whose bones they carried, but none could batter through the wall Saknus had created.
+Finally the other shamans and many others of our people lay dead on the field.*

 *I stood there with tears on my face, unable even to curse him in my rage.
 He opened his eyes and smiled.*

-*"Holds-On-Too-Long," he greeted me, stepping out of his magic circle as though it did not exist, ignoring the spears, rocks, and corpses that lay around it.
+*"Holds-On-Too-Long," he said approvingly, ignoring the spears, rocks, and corpses that lay around his magic circle.
 "Good.
 Very good.
 You are going to help me now."*

 *Spirit hands closed around my throat.*